cannatag/ldap3/docs/manual/source/welcome.rst

 ldap3 is a strictly RFC 4510 conforming LDAP v3 pure Python client library.
-The whole ldap3 library has been **written from scratch** and the **same codebase works with Python 2, Python 3, PyPy and PyPy3** on any system where it can gain access to the network via a Python interpreter and the Python Standard Library.
+The whole ldap3 library has been **written from scratch** and the **same codebase works with Python 2, Python 3, PyPy and PyPy3** on any system where it can gain access to the network via Python and its Standard Library.

 License